-Paratuberculosis has been considered to occur among goats in six out of the 19 counties in Norway.
-All the cases among cattle and sheep can be attributed to one of two reasons; either brought into the country with imported cattle (seven cattle herds, one sheep flock) or contact with infected goats (three cattle herds, five sheep flocks).
+Paratuberculosis in goats has previously been detected in six out of the 18 counties in Norway.
+All the cases among cattle and sheep have been traced to imported animals (seven cattle herds, one sheep flock) or contact with infected goats (three cattle herds, five sheep flocks).
 Importation of live cattle is limited and largely replaced by importation of semen and embryos.

-The dairy organisation (TINE) and the Norwegian Goat Health Services have conducted an eradication programme named "Healthier goats", for caprine arthritis encephalitis, caseous lymphadenitis and paratuberculosis, three infectious diseases that were previously widespread in goats.
+The dairy organisation (TINE) and the Norwegian Goat Health Services have conducted an eradication programme named "Healthier goats", targeting caprine arthritis encephalitis, caseous lymphadenitis and paratuberculosis, three infectious diseases that were previously widespread in goats.
 The programme started in 2001 and initially concentrated on caprine arthritis encephalitis and caseous lymphadenitis.
-From 2004, paratuberculosis was added to the eradication programme to include herds in areas where paratuberculosis had been detected.
+In 2004, paratuberculosis was also added to the eradication programme, targeting areas where paratuberculosis had been detected.
 In total 612 goat herds were included in the programme from 2001 to 2014 (3).

-All goat milk herds in Norway have joined the eradication programme and have eradicated the three diseases.
+All goat milk herds in Norway have joined the eradication programme.
 All known goat herds diagnosed with paratuberculosis have joined the eradication programme or have slaughtered their animals.
-Hence, Norway is in the unique position of having no known cases of paratuberculosis.
+Hence, Norway is in the unique position in the world of currently having no known cases of paratuberculosis.

-Even though the eradication programme has reduced the indigenous source of M. avium subsp. paratuberculosis, infected goat herds undetected so far may still represent a risk for spread of the infection to other ruminants in the coming years.
-Furthermore, the import of cattle, sheep, goats, llamas and alpacas presents a risk for new introduction of infected animals into the Norwegian ruminant population.
+Even though the eradication programme has reduced the indigenous source of M. avium subsp. paratuberculosis, there may be undetected infected goat herds that pose a risk for new infections to other ruminants in the coming years.
+Furthermore, imports of cattle, sheep, goats, llamas and alpacas present a risk for new introduction of infected animals into the Norwegian ruminant population.